|Nutrition Facts (per serving)|

-Sterilize a quart-size canning jar or two pint-size canning jars by boiling in a water bath for 15 minutes.
+Sterilize a quart-size canning jar or 2 pint-size canning jars by boiling in a water bath for 15 minutes.

-Place the duck sauce in a sterilized canning jar.
+Place the duck sauce in the sterilized canning jar.
 Cap loosely and let cool to room temperature.
-Tighten cap and store in a cool, dark place at least 2 weeks before using.
+Tighten cap and store in in the refrigerator at least two weeks before using.